The work that held.

 Mars: agent task topology — tasks coloured by lifecycle state, edges are blocker dependencies.

-A local AFK agent swarm for software work.
-You give it a goal and it builds a web of tasks, figures out the order they have to run in, and executes the whole graph autonomously: writing code, recovering from failures, and chaining the follow-up work without a human in the loop.
-The topology view lets you watch the dependency web plan and run itself in real time.
+Make the goal the only input.
+Give Mars a goal and it builds a web of tasks, figures out the order they have to run in, and executes the whole graph autonomously: writing code, recovering from failures, and chaining the follow-up work without a human in the loop.

-Note: a private product, so there is no public link.
-The diagram above mirrors the live topology view — nodes are tasks, edges are blocker dependencies, colours are lifecycle state, and the failed branch shows a recovered task picked up by a follow-up agent.
+A local AFK agent swarm for software work — the most ambitious thing I have built, and it does it.
+The topology view lets you watch the dependency web plan and run itself in real time; the diagram here mirrors it — nodes are tasks, edges are blocker dependencies, colours are lifecycle state, and the failed branch shows a recovered task picked up by a follow-up agent.